New data structure for univariate polynomial approximation and applications to root isolation, numerical multipoint evaluation, and other problems: Source code

 \section{Source code}

-For the reproducibility of our experiments, and to demonstrate the conciseness of our implementation, we report here the full source code of our root solver \verb/HCRoots/ available on a public gitlab server \cite{Msoftware21}.
+For the reproducibility of our experiments, and to demonstrate the conciseness of our implementation, we report here the full source code of our root solver \verb/HCRoots/, along with an implementation of the multipoint evaluation algorithm (\verb/hceval.py/), both available on a public gitlab server \cite{Msoftware21}.

 \definecolor{mygreen}{rgb}{0,0.6,0} \definecolor{mygray}{rgb}{0.5,0.5,0.5} \definecolor{mymauve}{rgb}{0.58,0,0.82} \lstset{ backgroundcolor=, basicstyle=\ttfamily , breakatwhitespace=false, breaklines=true, captionpos=b, commentstyle=, deletekeywords={...}, escapeinside={\%*}{*)}, extendedchars=true, firstnumber=1, frame=single, keepspaces=true, keywordstyle=, language=Octave, morekeywords={*,...}, numbers=left, numbersep=5pt, numberstyle= , rulecolor=, showspaces=false, showstringspaces=false, showtabs=false, stepnumber=2, stringstyle=, tabsize=2, title=\lstname }